Tehmina124/Hospital-Management-System/README.md

 Hospital Management System is a console-based application developed using Python.
 It helps manage hospital operations including patient records, doctor information, appointments, medicine inventory, billing, and report generation.

-This project demonstrates the implementation of Object-Oriented Programming concepts together with JSON-based data storage to build a practical management system.
+This project demonstrates the implementation of Object-Oriented Programming (OOP) concepts together with JSON-based data storage to build a practical hospital management system.

 ---